 Most Famous Food in Macau

 Macau used to be a portuguese colony up to 1999.
 Now it’s a Chinese territory just like Hong-Kong.
 You can easily get to Macau by a fast ferry which will take about one hour when coming from Hong-Kong.
 Macau cooking has a nice diverse influence from all over the world.
 This city is known as the Asian Las Vegas.
 Bright colours are everywhere and gambling can be enjoyed on basically every step of the way.
-This city has some interesting food to offer too.
+Of course, not everyone likes this – some people maybe prefer staying at home and gambling online, or getting their Daily tips accas and enjoying betting all by themselves.
+For those who do not like gambling at all, this city has some interesting food to offer too.
 For some of these foods, waiting in line might be in order, but it will be well worth it.

 Pork Chop Buns